Hanging scroll; ink on paper

 Mr. and Mrs. William H. Marlatt Fund 1993.159

-In Korea, the word for geese in the grove of reeds, noan, has the same pronunciation with the word for "the comfortable life at old age."
+In Korea, the word for geese in a grove of reeds, noan, has the same pronunciation as the word for "the comfortable life at old age."
 With this double meaning for a happy life, the motif of returning geese gained popularity in paintings.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.